getgrav/grav-learn/pages/20/08.advanced/05.flex/doc.md

 * The core **Flex framework** (`Grav\Framework\Flex`), which ships with Grav itself.
 It defines the objects, collections, indexes, and storage layers that everything else is built on.
 * The **Flex Objects** plugin, which turns that framework into a product you can use without writing PHP.
 The plugin provides custom directory registration, the **Admin Next** UI for CRUD management, a REST API, the `[flex-objects]` shortcode, and frontend page routing and templates.

+> [!NOTE]
-!!! **Flex Directories** in this documentation has nothing to do with the old **Flex Directories** plugin.
+> **Flex Directories** in this documentation has nothing to do with the old **Flex Directories** plugin.
 That plugin was superseded by the Flex framework together with the Flex Objects plugin.

 ## What problem does Flex solve?